 a.
-The evaluator and teacher will hold at least one mid-year conference.
+The evaluator and teacher will hold at least one conference near the midpoint of the evaluation cycle.
 The discussion should focus on processes and progress toward meeting the goals and developing one's practice.
 Both the teacher and the evaluator will bring evidence about practice and student learning data to review.
 The teacher and evaluator will discuss the cause and effect relationship of practice to student learning data, i.e. - how practice positively impacts student learning.
 During the conference, both the teacher and evaluator will make explicit connections between the 40% and the 45% components of the evaluation program.
-If necessary, teachers and evaluators may mutually agree to revisions to strategies or approaches used and/or mid-year adjustment of SMART goals to accommodate changes (e.g., student populations, assignment).
+If necessary, teachers and evaluators may mutually agree to revisions to strategies or approaches used and/or mid-year adjustment of SMART goal to accommodate changes (e.g., student populations, assignment).
 They also discuss actions that the teacher can take and supports the evaluator can provide to promote teacher growth in his/her development areas.